 Why Did Jesus Leave Heaven and Come To the Earth?

-(Ver 1.2) There are probably several possible answers to this question and I am only going to address one of them today in this Bible study.
+(Ver 1.3) There are several possible answers to this question and I am only going to address one of them today in this Bible study.
 I have already established the fact that Jesus was God present in the flesh in other Bible lessons.
 Therefore, I will not repeat that information again today.
 Just know that God the supreme creator, became a human male and was born into the world in a Bethlehem manger approximately 2000 years ago.
 Jesus walked the planet in the form of human flesh for approximately 33 years and was then willingly crucified on a cross by the Roman Empire and the captive nation of Israel.
 That was just a quick synopsis of some of the Bible Christian theological basics that you should already be intimately familiar with.
 But, why was it necessary for God/Jesus to come to earth in the flesh and to shed His blood?
 What transpired or made it necessary for only God Himself to appear on the planet to solve the problem?
 Couldn’t God just create something new, or say something or do something or send someone else?
 Isn’t God still God?
 Why was it so important for the supreme God to do this personally?
 I think that is an amazing question to consider and one that if you really understood the answer, would explain so many other questions that you have yet to figure ask.

 Today I will introduce you to just one of the most important answers to this question and I hope that you can at least begin to grasp these basic concepts.
 What we see from the Bible is that God had a problem.
 Of course we know that God is all powerful, all knowing, ever present and capable of doing practically anything.
 I did say “practically anything” and that will probably rock some people’s religious boats (minds).
 You see extremely religious people like to believe that God is capable of doing anything and everything and there is nothing that is impossible for Him.
 That would be a great truth if that was what the Bible really said, but since the Bible doesn’t say that I can’t agree with any of that kind of thinking.
 You see in one part of the Bible God says that it is impossible for Him to lie (Heb 6:18).
 If you understand what the definition of “impossible” means it clearly states this will never happen under any circumstances.
 I’ve heard some very religious theological ignorant people who have tried to explain this away using human reasoning that whatever God says, if it was not previously true when He said it that it would become true after He said it.
 After all He is an omnipotent God and truth is always relevant to what God wills.
 In other words if God says the sky is Green in color when it is not, then yesterday the sky might have been blue but tomorrow it would suddenly appear to us as green.
 So God would change things to fit what He said today and if tomorrow He wants it a different way He would change to cause it to be different.
 However, that reasoning just does not conform and balance with other scriptures either.
 The Bible clearly says that God is God and that He does not change (Mal 3:6).
 In other words He is a constant and consistently good God who does not change His mind or do one thing today and another totally different opposite thing tomorrow.
 I guess I got off of the main subject so let’s get back to why Jesus came to earth in the flesh.